golioth/developer-training/website/docs/golioth-intro/what-is-golioth.md

 fleet of IoT devices (details on how to do that further down).
 You can choose to use just one or all of these services in your projects.

-Once you set up your device to exchange data Golioth, you get access to an entire suite of new functionalities:
+Once you connect your device to Golioth, you get access to an entire suite of new functionality:

 * **Over-the-air updates** - Push and manage new firmware images, including targeting specific devices.